 One of the most valuable things I’ve learned as a passionate, creative person is to nurture the areas of life that overlap and inform one another.
 Nowhere is this more evident than in my choice of employment.

-I work for Brave Writer, a homeschool writing company that supports parents as they teach their kids to write.
-We do that through products that develop the parent as coach, literature-rich language arts materials, online classes, and so much more.
-In 2019, The Brave Learner: Finding the Everyday Magic in Homeschool, Learning, and Life, by Brave Writer creator and writing coach extraordinaire Julie Bogart, will be released.
-I’ve worn many hats on the Brave Writer team and most recently, my role has been to design and organize the book launch’s community-marketing initiative.
+For four years, I worked for Brave Writer, a homeschool writing company that supports parents as they teach their kids to write through products that develop the parent as coach, literature-rich language arts materials, online classes, and so much more.
+In 2019, The Brave Learner: Finding the Everyday Magic in Homeschool, Learning, and Life, by Brave Writer creator and writing coach extraordinaire Julie Bogart, was released.
+I’ve worn many hats on the Brave Writer team and my final role was to design and organize the book launch’s community-marketing initiative before leaving in the Spring of 2019.

 - I’m a writer who works for a writing company.